 I am passionate about the rural church, a friend once described me when talking about rural ministry as a ‘stick of rock rural’ he went on to describe his thoughts like this “some people minister and find themselves doing it in a rural situation, but if someone were to break me in half they would find rural written all the way through.”
 Apart from not being sure about the broken in half bit I liked that description (if I hadn’t I guess I wouldn’t have used it here!)
 It was interesting that that wasn’t where God led me for my curacy although is very much where I am now and when I look back I can see how the different contexts have been building blocks for my ministry.

-Along with all the stuff mentioned above I am a bit of a clown, illusionist and escapologist (Rev Simo) and a member of the Christian Magicians UK.
-I enjoy using skills such as juggling, stilt walking, balloon twisting, illusion and escapology for fun, for entertainment and for portraying the gospel message, this can take many forms, obviously fun can just be wondering around on stilts with three balls and a load of balloons, or entertaining at a children’s party, but these things can also be used as tools for evangelism, they can be used to draw a crowd, to illustrate a message or by doing workshops by helping to build up trust before speaking to groups.
+Along with all the stuff mentioned above I am also a storyteller, a bit of a clown, illusionist and escapologist (Rev Simo) and a member of the Christian Magicians UK.
+I enjoy using these skills including juggling, stilt walking, balloon twisting, illusion and escapology for fun, for entertainment and for portraying the gospel message, this can take many forms, obviously fun can just be wondering around on stilts with three balls and a load of balloons, but they can also be used as tools for evangelism, they can be used to draw a crowd, to illustrate a message or by doing workshops and helping to build up trust before speaking to groups.

-I also enjoy photography (I worked in the trade before going to Moorlands), I have enjoyed Badminton in the past but never seam to get around to playing (haven’t played for years (also used to enjoy squash but not sure I could do it any more!))
-Similar situation with cycling although i do go out on the bike every now and then.
+I also enjoy photography (as you may have worked out, I worked in the trade before going to Moorlands), I have enjoyed Badminton in the past but never seam to get around to playing (haven’t played for years (also used to enjoy squash but not sure I could do it any more!))
+Similar situation with cycling although I do go out on the bike every now and then.
 Things I would love to do one day include off roading (my dream car is a series 2/2a Land Rover), rally driving, hang gliding and paragliding (the last two along with the stilt walking mentioned above seam a little odd as I am afraid of heights but hey!)

 The other slightly odd thing about me (at least some people seam to think so) is my fascination with Red telephone boxes, unfortunately I don’t have a real one (although I hope to one day) but have probably getting on for 100 models, a couple of books (there aren’t that many out there) and lots postcards, I also own a domain name connected with the beautiful pieces of architecture but at the moment that lies dormant waiting for me to find the time!